Computing Solution Operators of Boundary-value Problems for Some Linear Hyperbolic Systems of PDEs: Preliminaries

-\begin{Definition} A structure $\mathbb{B}=(B;\sigma)$ of a finite signature $\sigma$ is called constructivizable iff there is a numbering $\beta$ of $B$ such that all signature predicates and functions, and also the equality predicate, are $\beta$-computable.
-Such a numbering $\beta$ is called a constructivization of $\mathbb{B}$, and the pair $(\mathbb{B},\beta)$ is called a constructive structure. \end{Definition}
+\begin{defi} A structure $\mathbb{B}=(B;\sigma)$ of a finite signature $\sigma$ is called constructivizable iff there is a numbering $\beta$ of $B$ such that all signature predicates and functions, and also the equality predicate, are $\beta$-computable.
+Such a numbering $\beta$ is called a constructivization of $\mathbb{B}$, and the pair $(\mathbb{B},\beta)$ is called a constructive structure. \end{defi}

-Recall, in particular, that a binary relation $P$ on $B$ is $\beta$-computable (resp. $\beta$-computably enumerable) if the corresponding binary relation $P(\beta(m),\beta(n))$ on $\mathbb{N}$ is computable (resp. computably enumerable).
-In the case when $\beta$ is a partial numbering, $P$ is called $\beta$-computably enumerable if there is a computably enumerable binary relation $\widehat{P}$ on $\mathbb{N}$ such that $\{(m,n)\mid P(\beta(m),\beta(n))\}=\widehat{P}\cap(D\times D)$ where $D=dom(\beta)$.
+Recall, in particular, that a binary relation $P$ on $B$ is $\beta$-computable (resp.\ $\beta$-computably enumerable) if the corresponding binary relation $P(\beta(m),\beta(n))$ on $\mathbb{N}$ is computable (resp.\ computably enumerable).
+In the case when $\beta$ is a partial numbering, $P$ is called $\beta$-computably enumerable if there is a computably enumerable binary relation $\widehat{P}$ on $\mathbb{N}$ such that $\{(m,n)\mid~P(\beta(m),\beta(n))\}=\widehat{P}\cap(D\times D)$ where $D=dom(\beta)$.

 The notion of a constructivizable structure is equivalent to the notion of a computably presentable structure popular in the western literature.
 Obviously, $(\mathbb{B},\beta)$ is a constructive structure iff given a quantifier-free $\sigma$-formula $\phi(v_1,\ldots,v_k)$ with free variables among $v_1,\ldots,v_k$ and given $n_1,\ldots,n_k\in\mathbb{N}$, one can compute the truth-value $\phi^\mathbb{B}(\beta(n_1),\ldots,\beta(n_k))$ of $\phi$ in $\mathbb{B}$ on the elements $\beta(n_1),\ldots,\beta(n_k)\in B$.